 Palmerston North itself is a vibrant, multicultural city that is home to outstanding primary, secondary, and tertiary schools, including Massey University.
 There are excellent restaurants and shops, and ample local opportunities for outdoor activities including mountain biking, tramping, fishing, hunting, and camping.
 We are also an easy drive to the Tasman Sea, Hawkes Bay, Mount Taranaki, Mount Ruapehu, and Lake Taupō.

-If you are interested in joining our collegial, motivated team, please contact Dr David Prisk, Medical Lead, Emergency Department or Anita Roberts, Recruitment Coordinator, +64 06 350 8849.
+If you are interested in joining our collegial, motivated team, please contact Dr David Prisk, Medical Lead, Emergency Department or Anita Roberts, SMO Recruitment Specialist, +64 06 350 8849.